Legal Important

 You are responsible for your documents

-Lien waiver requirements vary by state, contract, project type, and project participants (owner, GC, lender, etc.).
+Lien waiver requirements vary by state, contract, project type, and project participants.
 You are solely responsible for reviewing and confirming that any lien waiver or related document you use is appropriate for your specific situation.

 State laws and requirements may change

 Construction lien laws and lien waiver requirements can change.
-While we aim to provide helpful content and workflow tools, we do not guarantee that information on this site is current, complete, or applicable to your project.
+We do not guarantee that information on this site is current, complete, or applicable to your project.

 No guarantees or warranties

 LienWaiverPro is provided on an “as is” and “as available” basis.
-We make no warranties regarding accuracy, completeness, reliability, or availability, and we disclaim all warranties to the fullest extent permitted by law.
+We make no warranties regarding accuracy, completeness, reliability, or availability.

 Limitation of liability

-To the fullest extent permitted by law, LienWaiverPro and its owners, employees, contractors, and affiliates will not be liable for any damages arising out of or related to your use of this website or software, including (without limitation) indirect, incidental, consequential, special, or punitive damages.
+To the fullest extent permitted by law, LienWaiverPro and its affiliates will not be liable for any damages arising from your use of this website or software.

 Consult a qualified attorney

-If you need legal guidance about lien rights, lien waiver language, notices, retainage, payment disputes, or contract interpretation, consult a qualified construction attorney licensed in the relevant jurisdiction.
+If you need legal guidance regarding lien rights, waiver language, payment disputes, or contract interpretation, consult a qualified construction attorney licensed in the relevant jurisdiction.

 Practical note

-Our goal is to reduce avoidable paperwork mistakes (wrong waiver type, mismatched amounts, missing dates, and portal rejections).
-That helps billing teams move faster — but it does not replace legal review when a project is disputed or complex.
+LienWaiverPro is designed to reduce common workflow mistakes — such as selecting the wrong waiver type or mismatching billing details — but it does not replace legal review when a project is complex, disputed, or contract-specific.